 However, this is again player specific, some Brazilian players, like Romario, were known to be out late dancing samba at the clubs prior to games.
 If he scored a goal and the night before he was out dancing, he was going to go out again.
 Remember though, this is Romario; he was a very special soccer player.
 It also depends upon your age, if you’re young, you can can get away with perhaps not getting as much sleep as say an older player.

 But world class soccer players take care of their bodies, eat healthy, drink plenty of water and get enough sleep so they can perform at their best the entire season.
+That’s the key, it’s al about preparing weeks if not months before big games and the season starts.
+That means being in shape and taking care of your body, eating healthy and getting enough sleep.

 Making sure they play well in every game is also why many soccer players are superstitious.
 If they have a good game then they’re going to do everything the same way before their next match, say if they scored a goal or played well in the previous game.
 That means eating the same food, listening to the same music and maybe even wearing the same socks.
-But again, for everyone it’s different, find out what makes you comfortable and then stick with that.
+But again, for everyone it’s different, find out what makes you comfortable and then stick with that game plan.

 Here are a few keys for any soccer pre-game and pre-season rituals you can follow or takes some tips from.
-Overall though, the main thing is to be focused but also ready to enjoy yourself on the field and have fun.
+Overall though, the main thing is to be focused but also ready to enjoy yourself on the soccer field and have fun.
 Also, if you’ve put all the hard work in during training then you know you’re ready to face any challenge that comes when the game starts:

 Learn more about how to get mentally focused for soccer and figure out your ideal performance state on the pages below: